 For most people, their Social Security benefit is unlikely to sustain them through their retirement years; they need to have another source of income.
 The earlier they retire, the smaller their benefit will be and the more they may need a second or third source of income.
 Gaining that income through wages can reduce your benefit if you retire before full retirement age.

 Whether you’re planning for retirement or have already retired, having a smart banking partner can be a true asset.
-When you open an online account with SoFi, you enjoy a variety of benefits.
+When you open an online bank account with SoFi, you enjoy a variety of benefits.
 With our Checking and Savings account, you’ll spend and save in one convenient place.
 What’s more, you’ll enjoy a hyper competitive APY and no account fees, both of which can help your money grow faster.

 Photo credit: iStock/FG Trade